Safety security of Adolescents from violence & injuries

 8. Any individual who sexually mistreats children alongside persons who violate rights must expect to receive legal consequences.

-Violence, Injury and Seeking Help Safety security
+Violence, Injury and Seeking Help

 1. Every person retains the right to experience safety both from abuse and violence.

-3. Abuse prevention follows the steps of ‘No, Go, Tell’ whenever someone attempts to abuse you.
+3. Abuse prevention goes hand in hand with the method of No, Go, Tell when someone tries to abuse you.

 4. The law provides specific support for children together with their rights as young people.